contentful/slash-developers/docs/concepts/links.md

 ## Modeling attachments

-Assets linked to entries represent attachments.
-In general, the structure of linked attachments will be something like this:
+Below is the example JSON structure of an entry with an asset attached:

 ~~~json
 {